Who can benefit from SUN?

 The role of clinicians and peer support workers at SUN groups

 A clinician and a peer support worker will act as the facilitators for each group.
 They will introduce each session and ensure the group follows the set format.
 They will also participate in the discussions where this is helpful and where this is needed.

 During the breaks, the facilitators will leave each session but you can choose whether or not you would like to remain on the virtual call to talk to others in the group.

 All the work in SUN is done within the group as the peer support element is key.
 The facilitators do not spend individual time with members.

 Everyone attending the group is asked to respect each other's confidentiality and to not disclose anything discussed within the group outside of the group.

 How to participate in SUN groups

 To attend SUN groups, you will need to become a SUN member.
-To do this, simply contact SUN admin and ask for a Welcome Pack.
-This will include a membership form.
-Once this form is completed and returned to SUN admin, you can then book on to your first group.
-You can contact SUN admin either by email: email@example.com or by calling: 01372 216700.
+To do this, simply click here and complete the membership form.
+Once we have received this, our SUN admin team will contact you to book you on to your first group.

 What is a RASP?